peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 even though practically all of my substantive characteristics have changed.
 Similarly, my flags package peterbourgon/ff is still fundamentally the same logical thing at v3.x.x as it was at v1.x.x, even though its API has changed in non-backwards-compatible ways.
+Modules asserts that this is not the case.

-This is also a subtle distinction, but it causes a lot of serious issues, especially as it interacts with another design decision.
+This is a subtle point, but it causes a lot of serious issues, especially as it interacts with another design decision.
 In modules, major versions 0 and 1 are unique in that they're expressed not with an explicit version suffix but as the bare, unversioned module name.
 So when a user writes `github.com/user/repo`, modules believes they are explicitly specifying major version 0 or 1, which is essentially never the case.

 Consequently, it's very easy for users to select an old or unsupported major version of a dependency unintentionally.
 And there's no good way for them to